AdrienTrahan/DIY-LemonLight/readme.md

 <a name="install"></a>
 ## Installation
-Download the LemonLight.img image file from the drive.
-Now, format your sd card.
-When the process is finished, use balena etcher to flash the sd card with the boot.zip file you just cloned.
-When you're done, put the sd card in the sd card slot in the raspberry pi, and plug the ethernet.
+Boot a raspberry pi with the latest Raspbian release (console only can do the trick).
+Transfer above file on the Desktop folder.
+Launch servers with the following commands:
+Inside the django folder run:
+python manage.py runserver
+Inside the nodejs folder run:
+node .

+To run servers on startup, add these commands to startup.sh.

+Connect your pi to your robot's WIFI.
 When you're done, install [fing](https://www.fing.com/).
 From the same device, change your wifi settings to your robot's, and start scanning the wifi.
 Find the raspberry pi's ip adress, and remember it!

+The pi transmits its data using a websocket.
-To make sure everything is working, got to http://ip.of.ra.pi:3000.
+To make sure everything works, go to http://ip.of.ra.pi:3000.
 If you see a configuration screen.
 Good job, you've made it through!
 You can now start configuring your lemonlight!